aintic/HomeGuard/README.md

 The embedded device features:
 * Flooding and water leak detection
 * Temperature and humidity data collection
-* SMS alerts when a flood or leak is detected
+* SMS alerts when a flood/leak is detected
 * SMS alerts when a flood/leak is cleared
 * Wifi Manager provides a web portal for the device's WiFi configuration
 * Status LED lights (red - flood/leak event, green - normal)